rafaelcaricio/pylint-oops-overrides/README.md

 The result is this small "oops-overrides" pylint checker.

 ## How it works?
-The `oops-overrides-checker` checks if all methods overridden from classes defined in external libraries in your code have a decorator called "overrides".
-Example:
+The `oops-overrides-checker` looks for all methods you override from external libraries and verify if they have a decorator called "overrides".

 ``` python
 from unittest.mock import MagicMock